Ph.D., English literature, Northwestern University

 English 342: Renaissance Literature

 “Complaint.”
-Princeton Encyclopedia of Poetry and Poetics, fourth edition, to be published in 2010 2012.
+Princeton Encyclopedia of Poetry and Poetics, fourth edition, 2012.

-Poems published in 32 Poems, AGNI, American Poetry Review, DIAGRAM, Missouri Review, Prairie Schooner, Quarterly West, The Southern Review, Spoon River Poetry Review, and Third Coast.
+Poems published in AGNI, American Poetry Review, The Massachusetts Review, Missouri Review, Poetry, New England Review, Prairie Schooner, Quarterly West, The Southern Review, and Third Coast.

 Professional and Personal:

 As a teacher, I have two goals: I aim to help students develop their interpretive skills so that they can enjoy the provocations of literary texts, and I encourage students to see both creative and analytical writing as integral parts of their development as learners.
 I hope that my students develop their own interests while at the same time writing their best creative work and learning about the unique attributes of literary texts.